 his work "Revolution of the Heavenly Orbs".

-and he also seems to have feared for his own and his family's perceived respectability if he made his potentially massively controversial evolutionary views public.
+religious and he also seems to have feared for his own and his family's perceived respectability if he made his potentially massively controversial evolutionary views public.
 It was

-almost completely as a result of another "evolutionary" theorist named Alfred Russel Wallace writing to Charles Darwin
+almost completely as a result of another "evolutionary" theorist named Alfred Russel Wallace writing to Charles Darwin in 1858,

 seeking his aid in bringing his own, independently arrived at and virtually identical, evolutionary theorising to

 the attention of Sir Charles Lyell, who was a particularly prominent scientist, that led to Darwin agreeing to

 make his own ideas known.